pacocoursey/cmdk/README.md

 Not currently possible.
 Upvote [this issue](#TODO) if you'd like to see it added.

+### Drop in stylesheets

+You can find global stylesheets to drop in as a starting point for styling.
+See [website/styles/cmdk](website/styles/cmdk) for examples.

 ## FAQ

 **Accessible?** Yes.
 Labeling, aria attributes, and DOM ordering tested with Voice Over and Chrome DevTools.
 [Dialog](#TODO) composes an accessible Dialog implementation.